Zhang Wuji: Jin Yong's evaluation of Zhang Wuji

 In the afterword of the novel, the author Jin Yong explains that Zhang Wuji has less heroic traits compared to Guo Jing and Yang Guo, the protagonists of the first two books in the Condor Trilogy, and he has a fair share of strengths and weaknesses.
 His personality is strongly influenced by social factors and people around him, and he has no chance of escaping from harsh reality most of the time.
 Although he chooses Zhao Min in the end, his love life is in a mess as he is very indecisive on which of the four maidens he truly loves.
 He may be a formidable martial artist just like Guo Jing and Yang Guo, but he is not suited to lead a martial arts school.
 On a personal level, he is sincere and self-sacrificing towards his followers, but he lacks the ambition and decisiveness that would enable him to remain in power.
 In fact, he only becomes the Ming Cult's leader because he is eager to please his followers, who insist that he leads them after he saves their lives.
+In general, he is a pacifist and desires to lead his life orderly like his grand-teacher Zhang Sanfeng.

 Martial arts and skills

-Throughout the novel, Zhang Wuji becomes the most powerful martial artist of his time.
+Throughout the novel, Zhang Wuji becomes one of the most powerful martial artist of his time, just slightly below Zhang Sanfeng.
 Below are the martial arts and skills he possesses: